guusj/books/Warbreaker_BrandonSanderson.md

 “Arsteel was good too.
 Now he’s dead.
 Who’s the woman?”
 “New employer.”
 “Hope she lives longer than the last one,” the woman grumbled.
 “Clod, put those down and go get the other bag.”
-The Lifeless responded, setting down its bags then walking back out.
+The Lifeless responded, setting down its bags and then walking back out.
 Vivenna watched, by now having figured out that the short woman must be Jewels, the third member of Denth’s team.
 What was she doing with a Lifeless?
 And how had she found the new house?
 Denth must have sent her a message.
 “What’s wrong with you?”
 Jewels said, glancing at Vivenna.
 “Some Awakener come by and steal your colors?”
 Vivenna paused.
 “What?”
 “She means,” Denth said, “why do you look so surprised?”